lammps/lammps/doc/src/fix_electrode_conp.rst

 Restrictions
 """"""""""""

 For algorithms that use a matrix for the electrode-electrode interactions, positions of electrode particles have to be immobilized at all times.

 With *ffield off* (i.e. the default), the box geometry is expected to be *z*-non-periodic (i.e. *boundary p p f*), and this fix will issue an error if the box is *z*-periodic.
 With *ffield on*, the box geometry is expected to be *z*-periodic, and this fix will issue an error if the box is *z*-non-periodic.

-TODO: will fix check if *kspace_modify slab* is enabled or does it silently give wrong results?

 The parallelization for the fix works best if electrode atoms are evenly distributed across processors.
 For a system with two electrodes at the bottom